bodziosamolot/sourceGenerators/notes.md

 ## Semantic Model

-A Compilation allows you to find Symbols - entities such as types, namespaces, members, and variables which names and other expressions refer to.
+A compilation allows you to find Symbols - entities such as types, namespaces, members, and variables which names and other expressions refer to.
 The process of associating names and expressions with Symbols is called Binding.

 The Syntax API allows you to look at the structure of a program.
 However, often you want richer information about the semantics or meaning of a program.